FuelLabs/fuels-ts/CLI.md

 };
 ```

-## Configs for `forc` and `fuel-core`
+## Configs for `forc` and `fuel-cor `

-These let you chose to use the built-in shipped binaries or your system ones:
+These let you choose to use the built-in shipped binaries or your system ones:

 ```ts
 /**